 - (a) Its debt or equity instruments are traded in a public market or it is in the process of issuing such instruments for trading in a public market domestic or foreign stock exchange or an over-the-counter market, including local and regional markets). - (b) It holds assets in a fiduciary capacity for a broad group of outsiders as one of its primary businesses.
-This is typically the case for banks, credit unions, insurance companies, securities brokers/dealers, mutual funds and investment banks.
+Most banks, credit unions, insurance companies, securities brokers/dealers, mutual funds and investment banks will meet this second criterion.